johnnovak/gridmonger/sphinx-docs/source/moving-around.rst

 YUBN navigation is off by default as these keys clash with some other shortcuts.
 You need to enable **YUBN diagonal movement** explicitly in the :ref:`preferences:Editing tab` of the :ref:`preferences:Preferences` dialog if you wish to use it.
-Actions whose shortcuts clash with the YUBN keys also have alternative secondary shortcuts; with YUBN navigation enabled, you can only access these actions via their secondary shortcuts.
+Actions whose shortcuts clash with the YUBN keys also have alternative secondary shortcuts to ensure you can still access them with YUBN mode enabled.

 The :kbd:`Shift` modifier to pan the level is available with the YUBN keys too.